Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Introduction and Background

-The study of solar wind magnetic discontinuities, characterized by rapid variations in interplanetary magnetic fields, stands at the forefront of understanding key phenomena in Heliophysics.
-These discontinuities, manifesting as localized transient rotations or jumps in the magnetic field, are pivotal in processes such as efficient plasma heating and in hosting plasma instabilities associated with discontinuity currents, which are among the most intense currents in the solar wind.
+Solar wind magnetic discontinuities, characterized by rapid variations in interplanetary magnetic fields, are pivotal in understanding key phenomena in heliophysics.
+These discontinuities, manifesting as localized transient rotations or jumps in the magnetic field, are among the first discoveries in solar wind investigations (Colburn and Sonett 1966).
 Theoretical models suggest that the formation and destruction of discontinuities are closely related to the nonlinear dynamics of Alfvén waves.
 These nonlinear processes can create significant isolated disturbances to the otherwise adiabatic evolution of the solar wind flow.
-Investigatation of the nonfluid (kinetic) properties of solar wind discontinuities reveals that electron density and temperature vary significantly across these discontinuities, underlining the importance of kinetic effects in discontinuity structure.

 “How do discontinuities evolve over radial distances from the Sun and what are the physical mechanisms behind their formation and evolution?”